-LA Compost operates throughout LA County in partnerhsip with organizations working towards a just transition of waste into a resource.
+LA Compost operates throughout LA County in partnership with mission aligned organizations working towards healing our broken food systems.

 LAFPC is a collective impact initiative working to build a Good Food system for all Los Angeles residents.
 We are active participants in the LAFPC Food Waste Rescue and Prevention Working Group.
 In 2017 the organizations within the working group produced a guide of local food recovery efforts called ”Reducing Food Waste: Recovering untapped resources in our food system.”
 This has served as a guide under Zero-Waste LA programs for stakeholders including council districts, food recovery organizations and waste haulers.